vand3rlinden/vand3rlinden.github.io/content/post/m365-protect-against-aitm-phishing.md

 These categories are frequently leveraged by threat actors to bypass email filters and trick users into entering their credentials.

-Why it helps: Blocking access to these domains prevents users from ever reaching the phishing page—even if they click a link in a legitimate-looking email.
+Why it helps: Blocking access to these domains prevents users from ever reaching the phishing page, even if they click a link in a legitimate-looking email.

 This is especially effective when combined with [Defender SmartScreen](https://learn.microsoft.com/en-us/windows/security/operating-system-security/virus-and-threat-protection/microsoft-defender-smartscreen/) and [Network Protection](https://learn.microsoft.com/en-us/defender-endpoint/enable-network-protection) policies to stop outbound access to malicious or suspicious domains.

 ### Configure Automatic Attack Disruption in Microsoft Defender XDR
-Attackers move fast — sometimes within minutes of obtaining access.
+Attackers move fast, sometimes within minutes of obtaining access.
 That’s why it’s crucial to respond faster.

 Microsoft Defender XDR now offers automatic attack disruption, which can take immediate action when high-confidence signals of compromise are detected.
 This capability works across Defender for Endpoint, Defender for Identity, Defender for Office 365, and Defender for Cloud Apps.